What to Expect When You’re in Hawaii During Covid-19

 Each Island has their own restrictions in place to help maintain safe travels for both visitors and locals.
 Below is a list of some permitted and restricted activities to keep in mind when visiting any of the Hawaiian islands.

-As of this writing the island of Oahu (Honolulu County) is moving to Tier 2 of a four-tier system on Thursday, October 23rd outlined in a Mayor’s Emergency Proclomation on the Honolulu.gov website.
+The island of Oahu (Honolulu County) is moving to Tier 2 of a four-tier system on Thursday, October 23rd outlined in a Mayor’s Emergency Proclomation on the Honolulu.gov website.

 Tier 2 means that: